webdevelopers-eu/z-template/README.md

         </body>
     </html>

-If you use modules you can import `zTemplate` from template.js module.
+If you're a fan of using modules, you can import zTemplate straight from the `template.js` module.
+Simply add the following code to your project:

     import { zTemplate } from '…/javascript/template.js';

-Either way will make `jQuery.template(…)` method available if jQuery is loaded.
-The jQuery is not required.
-You can call `zTemplate(…)` method directly.
+And, if you have `jQuery` loaded, `jQuery.template(…)` method will also be available.
+No worries if you don't have `jQuery`, you can call `zTemplate(…)` method directly.

-Now you can use `zTemplate` function to apply your JSON data to the template.

-    zTemplate(targetElement, data);
+Applying your JSON data to the template is as simple as calling `zTemplate(targetElement, data)`.
+Start bringing your templates to life with dynamic and interactive content!

 ## Syntax